-Because massage activates your body"s parasympathetic nervous system, it counteracts your body"s negative response to stress, relaxing muscle tension and allowing your heart rate, blood pressure, and circulation to return to normal, says Patty DiZenzo, certified massage therapist of Active Center for Health and Wellness, New Jersey in the US.
+Because massage activates your body’s parasympathetic nervous system, it counteracts your body’s negative response to stress, relaxing muscle tension and allowing your heart rate, blood pressure, and circulation to return to normal, says Patty DiZenzo, certified massage therapist of Wellness Week™ participant Active Center for Health and Wellness, Hackensack, N.J.
 At the same time, massage can increase awareness of your body and where you hold tension.

 Here are five positive things a massage can do for you and your body:

 1. Decrease chronic pain: Massage releases endorphins (the body’s natural painkiller) into the brain and nervous system to reduce pain and discomfort without the use of medication.
 It also activates nerve receptor signals to temporarily block chronic pain signals from reaching the brain.
 For lower-back pain, try shiatsu, an Asian form of massage using trigger points to ease tension and release endorphins.

 2. Strengthen your immune system: Massage increases circulation in your lymphatic system, which plays a major role in warding off infection and healing injuries.